FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

    - **User:** The username required for authentication with the broker.
 RabbitMQ, for example, defaults to `guest`.
    - **Password:** The password associated with the username for authentication.
 RabbitMQ’s default is `guest`.

-Configure the node by dragging an AMQP custom node onto the canvas and double-clicking it to enter the details of your broker server.
-For added security, ensure you are using environment variables to configure nodes.
-For more information, refer to the [Using Environment Variables in Node-RED](/blog/2023/01/environment-variables-in-node-red/).
+Configure the node by dragging an AMQP node onto the canvas.
+Double-click the node, then click the "+" icon next to the pencil icon.
+In the prompt that opens, enter the details of your broker server.
+For added security, ensure you use environment variables to configure nodes.
+For more information, refer to  [Using Environment Variables in Node-RED](/blog/2023/01/environment-variables-in-node-red/).

 #### AMQP Out

 - **Broker** Select the broker configuration you’ve set up using the AMQP Broker node.
 This links your outgoing messages to the correct broker instance.
 - **Reconnect On Error:** Determines whether the node should attempt to reconnect automatically if it encounters an error.
 This helps maintain communication with the broker even if temporary issues occur.
 - **Exchange Configuration**
    - **Type:** Choose the exchange type that dictates how messages are routed such as fanout, direct, topic and headers:
    - **Exchange Name:** Name of the exchange where messages will be published.
 This is where the message is sent before being routed to the appropriate queue.
-   **Routing Key:** This key is Used to direct messages to the correct queues based on the exchange type.
+   - **Routing Key:** This key is Used to direct messages to the correct queues based on the exchange type.
 It helps specify which queue should receive the message.
    - **Durable:** Specifies whether the exchange should survive broker restarts.
 A durable exchange retains its messages through broker restarts.
 - **Message Properties**
    - **AMQP Properties:** Allows setting additional properties such as priority, expiration, or delivery mode for messages, influencing their handling and delivery.
 - **Remote Procedure Call (RPC) Settings**
    - **Request RPC Response:** Configure whether to request a response for RPC calls:
      - **YES:** Request a response from the server.